 The latter was principally a statement of fear from the Israelites, that physically tall people existed in the land that compared to stories that had been passed down from pre-flood days.
 If you have ever played the “telephone” game with kids, you know that fear stories take on a life of their own when passed from person to person, and seldom can be relied upon as accurate records of original truth.

-If this belief–not about Spirit-babies, but about descendants from Nephilim living during the time of Israel–is true (and both verses indicate that they exist on both sides of the Flood), then there is only one way for that to have passed through the flood–someone was on that boat with Noah.
+If this belief–not the one about Spirit-babies, but about descendants from Nephilim living during the time of Israel–is true (and both verses indicate that they exist on both sides of the Flood), then there is only one way for that to have passed through the flood–someone was on that boat with Noah.
 With regard to the devotion of Noah, it is not likely that this could apply to him, his wife, or their children.
 However, it is easily possible for it to apply to one of the wives of his sons.
 That woman could have been the offspring of an illicit marriage between a descendant of Seth and someone not devoted to God.
 That would put such a woman in that in-between zone and would convey the lineage of those known as Nephilim beyond the flood and into the people known as Anakites.
 However it occurred, the reference is a strong indication that these people were not all wiped out with the great flood, and still influence the lineage of humanity.
 This would mean that the idea of preventing the “dirtying of the line” is irrelevant, because it remained in the human line, just like sin remains throughout humanity.

 With that said, the first biblical reference is the most reliable for forming a belief regarding what the Nephilim really were.
 Note, there is absolutely no hint of spirits, sex, or some new race of half-humans (someone to replace the idea of the “new man in Christ”).

 One method of review is to consider the immediate context.
-The second approach is to consider how it fits (or doesn’t) with the rest of scripture.
-In other words, what is it really saying in this passage, and then what are the implications—because if the proposed theory conflicts with scripture, then it is wrong.
+The second approach is to consider how it fits (or doesn’t) with the rest of Scripture.
+In other words, what is it really saying in this passage, and then what are the implications—because if the proposed theory conflicts with Scripture, then it is wrong.
 Although this approach may get us closer to the truth, I acknowledge that God may not yet provide us with sufficient clues to grasp the exact meaning (although, in this case, I think the evidence strongly leans in one direction).

 The immediate context in effect states that mankind had expanded in several ways that over the generations had demonstrated the wickedness of mankind to such a degree that God found in necessary to destroy all but Noah’s family.
 This is how I understand the intent of this passage.
 Most Christians accept this overall understanding.
 The difference comes in what exactly was God saying by recording the features regarding what were called Nephilim.